Kramers Nodal Line Metals: Results

 Although most KNLs reside on high symmetry lines, there are exceptions if the little group of the TRIM is $C_{1v}$.
 As shown in the previous section, $C_{1v}$ is achiral so that there must be KNLs emerging from TRIMs.
-For example, the little groups of TRIMs M and L in BiTeI are the achiral $C_{1v}$, yet there are no KNLs along high symmetry lines coming out from M or L, as shown in Table \ref{table1}.
-However, by carefully checking the energy bands on the whole mirror plane, as shown in Fig.~\ref{fig:fig2}d (and schematically shown in Fig.~\ref{fig:fig2}b), we indeed found a KNL that connects M, L within the mirror plane which is denoted as (M,L) in Table I. Therefore, all TRIMs in BiTeI are connected by KNLs as expected.
+For example, the little groups of TRIMs M and L in BiTeI are the achiral $C_{1v}$, yet there are no KNLs along high symmetry lines coming out from M or L, as shown in Table~\ref{table1}.
+However, by carefully checking the energy bands on the whole mirror plane, as shown in Fig.~\ref{fig:fig2}d (and schematically shown in Fig.~\ref{fig:fig2}b), we indeed found a KNL that connects M, L within the mirror plane which is denoted as (M,L) in Table~\ref{table1}.
+Therefore, all TRIMs in BiTeI are connected by KNLs as expected.

 On the other hand, there exist TRIMs with chiral little group symmetry, such as the X and N points in achiral KNLM Cr$_2$AgBiO$_8$.
-Therefore, the X and N points in Cr$_2$AgBiO$_8$ are Kramers Weyl points, as highlighted in Fig.~\ref{fig:fig2}g.
-In principle, Fermi arcs originating from these Kramers Weyl points will emerge on proper surfaces of Cr$_2$AgBiO$_8$, as demonstrated in the Supplementary Material \cite{SM}.
-As summerized in Table I, among the 25 non-centrosymmetric achiral symmorphic space groups, 18 of them are classified as Type I achiral crystals in which all the TRIMs are connected by KNLs.
+Therefore, the Bloch states for each band near X and N points in Cr$_2$AgBiO$_8$ are described by Kramers Weyl fermions, as highlighted in Fig.~\ref{fig:fig2}g.
+As demonstrated in the Supplementary Note 7, Fermi arcs originating from these Kramers Weyl points emerge on (001) surfaces of Cr$_2$AgBiO$_8$.
+As summarized in Table~\ref{table1}, among the 25 non-centrosymmetric achiral symmorphic space groups, 18 of them are classified as Type I achiral crystals in which all the TRIMs are connected by KNLs.
 In contrast, the remaining seven space groups further support Kramers Weyl points, and they are classified as Type II achiral crystals.